Officials in Jackson Hole warned can limit, not escape contagion

 Rather, she urged policymakers to encourage their countries to seek diversified trading partners, so if one partner suffered an economic hit, the lost export demand would be subdued.

-She also argued they should ensure national investment portfolios were balanced, and public policy did not favor debt over equity, which automatically shares risks and is therefore a better stabilizer in troubled times.
+She also argued they should ensure national investment portfolios were balanced, and public policy did not favour debt over equity, which automatically shares risks and is therefore a better stabilizer in troubled times.

 "Just as there are legitimate protocols that can successfully fend of certain types of cancer, there are policies that can effectively fend off certain forms of contagion," Forbes wrote.